Tamirace Fakhoury: Biography

-Selected for Les Belles Étrangères in France in 2007, Tamirace writes poetry that captures the fragmentation of geography and identity in post-war societies.
+Selected for Les Belles Étrangères in France in 2007, Tamirace writes poetry that captures overlapping conflicts as well as fragmented geographies and identities in post-war societies.

-Tamirace holds a Ph.D. in Political Sciences from the University of Freiburg in Germany.
+Tamirace holds a Ph.D. in Political Science from the University of Freiburg in Germany.
 She completed a research fellowship at the European University Institute in Florence, Italy.
 She was also a visiting scholar at the University of California campus located in Berkeley, California.
-Tamirace earned the Alexander von Humboldt Fellowship in 2014 at the German Institute of International and Area Studies in Hamburg, Germany.
-She is currently a professor at the Lebanese American University in Byblos, Lebanon.
+Tamirace earned the Alexander von Humboldt Fellowship in 2014/2015 at the German Institute of Global and Area Studies in Hamburg, Germany.
+From 2011 until 2020, She was a professor at the Lebanese American University in Byblos, Lebanon where she also served as the director of the Institute of Social Justice and Conflict Resolution.
+She later joined the Department of Politics and Society at Aalborg University in Denmark as a faculty member, and held a visiting Professorship at Sciences Po in Paris.
+Currently, she is an Associate Professor of International Politics and Conflict at the Fletcher School at Tufts University in the US.
+Her scholarly work is featured in several journals such as the International journal of Middle East Studies and Migration Studies.
+In her article La mémoire de la guerre et du conflit (The Memory of War and Conflict), published in Les Cahiers de Malagar, she explores how she discovered her calling as a writer.